 When you do your pre baby shopping you’ll likely be focussed on clothes, endless cute outfits that they’ll probably only wear once but are too lovely to resist, and equipment, prams, cots, breast pumps, bottles etc. In the first months your baby won’t need any toys but as they start to grow into a bigger baby, they’ll need some entertainment.
 When you’ve had enough of peekabu and round and round the garden, it might be time to invest in some toys.
 While there are hundreds of toys you could buy your baby, I always found that there were only a few mine really used.
-Based on that, here is my list of the only 6 toys your baby needs.
+Based on that, here is my list of minimalist baby toys, the 6 essential toys for babies.

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.